Your Seattle, WA

 • Prepare for trial and aggressively argue your position in court if necessary

 Our attorneys believe your children’s welfare should be the priority.
 We will help you find a way to protect your children while retaining your ability to continue a close relationship with them.
+Contact us to get started.

 The Types of Child Custody Granted in Washington